mozioinc/mobile-sdk-android-legacy/README.md

-# Mozio Mobile SDK for iOS
+# Mozio Mobile SDK for Android

 Check our integration guide at: https://developer.mozio.com/mobile-sdk